mesn1985/VirtualBoxDetectionTestingEnviroment/WindowsServerSetup/WindowsServer2022OnProxmox.md

 ## 4. Installing Windows Server
 1. Start the Proxmox VM and switch to the console screen.
 2. If you do not press any key fast enough during boot, restart the VM (send **Ctrl+Alt+Delete**).
+_There is a strange bug, where the Proxmox will fail to boot, and get stuck, if you do not press any key fast enough_

    ![Alt text](image-11.png)
 3. When asked for a product key, choose **I don't have a product key** to use the trial version.
 4. Select **Windows Server 2022 Standard (Desktop Experience)** (unless you only want PowerShell).